Frequently Asked Questions

 What is VeriTeQ's value proposition?
 Why would I as a manufacturer of implantable medical devices put the VeriTeQ UDI in my medical devices?

 There are several answers to this question.
-First and foremost is because the VeriTeQ UDI is the only UDI on the market that can give an implantable medical device manufacturer and healthcare provider the ability to retrieve UDI information about an implantable medical device in vivo, on demand, at the point of care, from outside the body.
-Currently, there are no other companies that can offer this type of solution to the medical device community.
+First and foremost is because the VeriTeQ UDI is the only FDA cleared UDI on the market that can give an implantable medical device manufacturer and healthcare provider the ability to retrieve UDI information about an implantable medical device in vivo, on demand, at the point of care, from outside the body.
+Currently, VeriTeQ knows of no other companies that can offer this type of solution to the medical device community.

 Secondly, most manufacturers include product or warranty cards with their medical devices for surgeons to give to their patients.
 However, most patients will either lose or misplace these paper based materials, surgeons and hospitals may or may not keep this data on a per patient basis and if so it may be very difficult and time consuming for a patient to gain access to their device data if and when needed.
 The VeriTeQ UDI can provide peace of mind to medical device manufacturers, hospital surgeons and patients, as the UDI is actually implanted in a medical device and can never be lost.
 In the event that a device recall or issuance of an adverse event report, the VeriTeQ UDI can be accessed by a healthcare practitioner that has the VeriTeQ hand held scanner which can be used to confirm or deny the device information of a medical device implanted in a patient.